JhonnyBeck-V/JhonnyBeck-V/README.md

 ## Motivational Phrase

-""No matter how difficult life may appear, there is always something you can do and succeed in.
+"No matter how difficult life may appear, there is always something you can do and succeed in.
 As long as there is life, there is hope."

 - Stephen Hawking